tursodatabase/libsql/README.md

 >   nmake /f Makefile.msc verify-source

-Using the makefile to verify source integrity is good for detecting accidental changes to the source tree, but malecious changes could be hidden by also modifying the makefiles.
+Using the makefile to verify source integrity is good for detecting accidental changes to the source tree, but malicious changes could be hidden by also modifying the makefiles.

 ## Contacts